DataDog/dd-sdk-swift-testing/README.md

 DD_SITE=<The Datadog site to upload results to>
 ```

 Depending on your CI service, you must also set the environment variables to be read from the test executions.
-See [CI Providers Environment Variables](https://docs.datadoghq.com/continuous_integration/setup_tests/swift/?tab=swiftpackagemanager#ci-provider-environment-variables) `EnvironmentKeys.swift` for details of your specific CI.
+See [CI Providers Environment Variables](https://docs.datadoghq.com/tests/setup/swift/#ci-provider-environment-variables) for details of your specific CI.

-## UITests
+## UI Tests

-For UITests, both the test target and the application running from the UITests must link with the framework, environment variables only need to be set in the test target, since the framework automatically injects these values to the application.
+For UI Tests, this SDK will automatically integrate with the RUM SDK in your application.
+Environment variables only need to be set in the test target, since the framework automatically injects these values to the application.

+If your don't use RUM SDK, this SDK can be linked with the Application too.
+Don't ship your app with this SDK, it should be linked only to the test builds.

 ## Auto Instrumentation

 >Boolean variables can use any of: "1","0","true","false", "YES", "NO"
 >String List variables accepts a list of elements separated by "," or ";"

-### Enabling Auto Instrumentation
+### Enabling Logs Auto Instrumentation

 ```shell
 DD_ENABLE_STDOUT_INSTRUMENTATION # Captures messages written to `stdout` (e.g `print()` ) and reports them as Logs.
 (Implies charges for Logs product) (Boolean)